Small breed

 When Does a Dachshund Stop Growing?

 Dachshunds often finish height and length earlier than large breeds, but body condition and muscle support continue to matter for life.
+Owners asking about a Dachshund age chart or full-grown weight should compare the dog with the right size variety first.

 6-8 months